Pet Help & Rescue (PHaR)

 Problem space

+I was brought iin during the ideation phase of PHaR.
 Through a heuristic audit and initial validation testing with a group of prospective users, several issues with the existing designs became evident, including...

 1